Skip to content

 While Charlie Troop advanced on key targets, Bravo Troop from the same squadron provided support in adjacent areas.
 Tasked with securing perimeters and conducting parallel clearances, Bravo Troop's presence helped maintain pressure on insurgent networks while minimizing escape routes.
 Their involvement demonstrated the broader coordination within the 5-73rd Cavalry, as the unit split its efforts across multiple villages and terrain features to isolate and neutralize enemy fighters.
 Bravo Troop's actions also ensured that once areas were cleared, they remained in coalition control.

-U.S. Army soldiers from Charlie Troop, 5th Squadron, 73rd Cavalry Regiment, 82nd Airborne Division, search a house for insurgent activity during an operation in Zaghiniyat, Iraq, March 29.
-The mission aimed to clear insurgents and secure freedom of movement for coalition forces
+Paratroopers from Charlie Troop, 5th Squadron, 73rd Cavalry Regiment, 82nd Airborne Division conduct house-to-house searches for weapons caches and insurgent activity during clearing operations in Zaghiniyat, Iraq, March 29, 2007

 Aerial Insertion and Ground Coordination